Skip to main content

 5 mentions Positive Neutral Negative

-The atmosphere is described as visually simple but lacking in immersive audiovisual elements, resulting in a sterile and artificial feel.
-Environmental effects like storms and coastal waters fail to evoke a sense of threat or life, contributing to an overall lofi and subdued ambiance.
-Many users hope for enhancements that add more intuitive gameplay and a richer, more engaging atmosphere to better compete with similar titles.
+The atmosphere in the game is described as visually simple and lacking immersive audiovisual elements, resulting in a sterile and artificial feeling that diminishes the intended sense of environment.
+Storms and coastal areas feel unthreatening and lifeless, contributing to an overall static ambiance.
+Players hope for improvements that enhance atmosphere and immersion to better compete with similar titles.

 • “I hope it will continue to be developed into something more intuitive and comfortable to play, and a little more atmospheric and immersive, with less clunky menus and binds, so that it can compete as it deserves with bigger projects like DSP and Satisfactory.”